Bhavya-oss/widget/hugo/content/articles/iot-mesh-networks.md

 points_img: "https://res.cloudinary.com/biggworks/image/upload/v1684838348/Group_11544_lwrsg0.png"

-section_three_main_title: "This approach brings several advantages:"
+section_three_title: "This approach brings several advantages:"
 section_three_subtitle_one: "Resilience:"
 section_three_subtitle_one_description: "Mesh networks are resilient to single-point failures.
 If one node goes offline, data can still find alternative routes to its destination.
 This redundancy is crucial for critical applications like smart cities and industrial IoT."